some-ip-com/open-someip-spec/src/someip-rpc.rst

 Rationale for :need:`feat_req_someip_664`: When transporting multiple SOME/IP payloads in UDP or TCP the alignment of the payloads can be only guaranteed, if the length of every payloads is a multiple of the alignment size (e.g. 32 bits).

+.. feat_req:: 🎯
+    :id: feat_req_someip_732
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Every ECU (independent of the number of controllers, cores, and IP addresses) shall support the internal de/multiplexing of SOME/IP messages, so that SOME/IP messages do not need to be sent more than once to this ECU and the maximum efficiency can be achieved (this means that the ECU transports all SOME/IP messages to/from another ECU on exactly a single port number pair).

+.. feat_req:: 🎯
+    :id: feat_req_someip_733
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The port numbers for the protocol bindings are defined by the configuration data files (e.g. FIBEX or ARXML).

 .. heading:: UDP Binding
     :id: feat_req_someip_317
     :layout: focus